Top

 Discrimination is any adverse employment action taken due to an employee's protected characteristic.
 For example, disability discrimination occurs when an employer treats a worker differently from other workers due to a disability.
 This could include permitting the worker to be harassed by coworkers based on a disability.

-Good discrimination attorneys will want to hear all of the details of what happened to you, and you should feel comfortable telling them what happened.
-Even small facts can have a significant impact on the outcome of your employment discrimination lawsuit.
+Good attorneys will want to hear all of the details of what happened to you, and you should feel comfortable telling them what happened.
+Even small facts can have a significant impact on the outcome of your employment lawsuit.
 There are no details that you should leave out.
 Information that you believe makes your case weaker can sometimes be managed or even used in your favor.

-For example, if your boss repeatedly propositioned you for sex at work and at a holiday party, it is important to disclose all of the related details to your employer, such as how you responded.
+For example, if your boss repeatedly propositioned you for sex at work and a holiday party, it is important to disclose all of the related details to your employer, such as how you responded.
 If you initially smiled in response, you should tell your attorney even if you are worried that it makes your case weaker.
 This is because there are ways to handle information that does not work in your favor, but the only way to address negative information is by knowing about it ahead of it coming out in the lawsuit and preparing adequately.
-Many people do smile or avoid telling a harasser that they are made uncomfortable by the harassment initially because they are shocked at what has happened, and they fall back on habitual behavior when faced with the unexpected.
+Many people smile or avoid telling a harasser that they are made uncomfortable by the harassment initially because they are shocked at what has happened, and they fall back on habitual behavior when faced with the unexpected.
 This does not necessarily mean that they welcomed the behavior, and in many cases, they may explicitly state that the conduct is unwelcome later.
 We need to know all of the information about your case to prepare your case for trial.

 Categories: